 Easter in Chalkidiki

 There they sit again, the old men in the villages.
-They use the warmer getting weather and sit in front of the kafenions, the coffee houses, drinking their mocha and playing with the bowles of their Komboloi chain between their fingers.
+They take advantage of the warmer weather and sit in front of the kafenions, the cafes, drinking their greek coffee and playing with the beads of their Komboloi chain between their fingers.
 Curiously they observe the visitors, who arrive in from Athens and other major cities.
-Because Easter in Greece is traditionally celebrated in the country.
-Even the Greek from overseas travel to Greece to spend the holidays in their homeland.
+Because Easter in Greece is traditionally celebrated with the family in the countryside, even the Greek from overseas travel to Greece to spend the holidays in their homeland.

 The Orthodox Easter is, like the Protestant-Catholic, on the first Sunday after the first full moon of spring.
 But because the Orthodox Christians are going with the old Julian calendar, it is usually a little later or earlier.